-Join Ron Davis for an in-depth discussion in this video Understanding stored procedures, part of Developing Microsoft SQL Server 2014 Databases.
+Join Ron Davis for an in-depth discussion in this video Understanding stored procedures, part of SQL Server 2014: Developing Databases.

 - Understanding Stored Procedures.
 So, what is a Stored Procedure?
 Well, the name is descriptive.
 A Procedure in Computer Science is a block of code that does something.
 It does a "procedure," and we call these Stored Procedures because the definition of that block of code is stored within SQL.
 Even though they're stored within SQL, you can call a stored procedure, or commonly known as "stored procs," a Stored Procedure can be called from anywhere where the context, that is the application, et cetera, can pass in the correct security information.